Are you planning to see the British capital on your next trip?

 The Triumphal Arch (L’Arc de Triomphe) – A View over 12 Boulevards

-The full name of one of the most famous monuments in Paris is The Arc de Triomphe de l’Étoile (Triumphal Arch of the Star).
+The full name of one of the top monuments Paris is known for is Arc de Triomphe de l’Étoile (Triumphal Arch of the Star).
 That’s because the arch sits in a roundabout that looks like a star from above.

 Standing at the very heart of Place Charles de Gaulle, the L’Arc de Triomphe honors all those who died in battle for France during the French Revolutionary and Napoleonic wars.